mauritssilvis/challenges/java/java-project-cli/README.md

 Alternatively, ensure that you call the right tool.
 You may have wanted to call the Java interpreter instead of the Java compiler.
-In that case, ensure you drop any file extensions, you use the fully qualified class name and you execute the class from the proper location:
+In that case, ensure you drop any file extensions, use the fully qualified class name and execute the class from the proper location:

 ```shell
 java -cp out nl.mauritssilvis.challenges.java.cli.manual.projects.basic.Main